Continuum Limit of Dendritic Deposition: Results and Discussion

 \section{Results and Discussion}

-In this section, we present the results of our two and three-dimensional Brownian dynamics simulations and evaluate whether these results are consistent with the $\gamma = 0$ hypothesis.
-We also explore the sharpening of the CTD transition in the continuum limit, a feature of the system that resembles the finite-size scaling of an equilibrium phase transition.
+In this section, we present the results of our two and three-dimensional Brownian dynamics simulations and evaluate whether these results are consistent with the $\gamma = 0$ prediction of the continuum model.
+We also briefly explore an intriguing new aspect of the CTD transition uncovered by our analysis of the critical radius.
+Specifically, this transition becomes increasingly sharp in the limit as $\Da \to 0$, a behavior that resembles the finite-size scaling of an equilibrium phase transition.

 Simulation results for two-dimensional deposition are shown in Fig.~\ref{fig:scaling}.
-Panel (a) exhibits the characteristic sigmoidal shape of the fractal dimension as a function of the cluster radius.
-At smaller values of the \textda number, the fractal transition occurs when the cluster has very few particles.
-For this reason, the plateau at $\DF = 2$ due to compact growth is not yet fully visible.
-The lack of this compact plateau makes calculating the critical radius impossible at $\log_{10} \Da$ values larger than $-1.26$.
-Panel (a) also provides further evidence that the fractal dimension of 2D dendritic growth is approximately $1.71$ independent of the value of $\Da$ \cite{meakinModelsColloidalAggregation1988,halseyElectrodepositionDiffusionLimited1990}.
+Panel (a) depicts the characteristic sigmoidal shape of the fractal dimension as a function of the cluster radius.
+At \mynote{marg:larger_values}{larger} values of the \textda number, the fractal transition occurs when the cluster has very few particles.
+As a result, the plateau at $\DF = 2$ due to compact growth is not yet fully visible.
+This lack of a compact plateau makes calculating the critical radius impossible at $\log_{10} \Da$ values larger than $-1.26$.
+Panel (a) also provides further evidence that the fractal dimension of the 2D dendritic morphology is approximately $1.71$ independent of the value of $\Da$ \cite{meakinModelsColloidalAggregation1988,halseyElectrodepositionDiffusionLimited1990}.

-From Fig.~\ref{fig:scaling}(a), we can calculate the critical radius, \eqref{critical_radius}, and evaluate its behavior in the continuum limit.
-Fig.~\ref{fig:scaling}(b) shows the magnitude of the derivative of the fractal dimension.
+From Fig.~\ref{fig:scaling}(a), we can calculate the critical radius, \eqref{critical_radius} and evaluate its behavior in the continuum limit.
+Fig.~\ref{fig:scaling}(b) tracks the magnitude of the derivative of the fractal dimension.
 The peaks on this panel define the critical radius $\Rc$ for each $\Da$.
 Plotting these $\Rc$ values directly in Fig.~\ref{fig:scaling}(c) shows that the critical radius increases as the \textda number gets smaller.
-To find the exponent $\gamma$, in panel (d) we compute the derivative $\Gamma = \frac{d \log_{10} [k \Rc / D]}{d \log_{10} \Da}$ which converges to $\gamma$ in the limit $\Da \to 0$.
-We find that this derivative gets closer to zero as $\Da$ gets smaller.
-Further, taking the leftmost point on the curve (blue) to approximate $\gamma$ yields an estimate of $-0.06$ with a $95\%$CI of $[-0.09, -0.03]$.
+To find the exponent $\gamma$, in panel (d) we compute the derivative $\Gamma = \frac{d \log_{10} [k \Rc / D]}{d \log_{10} \Da}$, which converges to $\gamma$ in the limit $\Da \to 0$.
+This derivative gets closer to zero as $\Da$ gets smaller.
+Further, taking the leftmost point on the curve (dark blue) to approximate $\gamma$ yields an estimate of $-0.06$ with a $95\%$CI of $[-0.09, -0.03]$.